talosgl/jojos-tech-guides/docs/python-script-setup.md

 ~$ python3 --version # Mac & Linux
 ```
 If you get a version number back, make sure it's above 3.10.

+### 1. Install Python
+If you are on Mac or Windows, go to https://www.python.org/downloads/ and download and install the newest version of Python for your platform.

 #### Windows:
 <img src="imgs/python-script-setup/Pasted image 20250902130347.png" alt="Python download page for Windows" width="300">